 We quickly learned the symbol for point of interest and stopped pretty much every time we spotted it.
 We actually called it “the wonder symbol” because we have an unhealthy obsession with the show An Idiot Abroad and like to quote it whenever possible.
-(If you haven’t seen it you really should – all seasons are available on Netflix).
+(If you haven’t seen it you really should).

 Geysir was a quick stop, but definitely worth seeing.
 It is hilarious how excited people get when they are doused with thick, warm smoke!